Christopher-DSA/Week2TempRefit/docs/Project Documentation/markdown/22-terminology.md

 # Types of HVACR Cylinders and Their Uses

+## Note: The tech can use their cylinder however they would like but it is common that certian sizes and types
+## of cylinders are preferred for diffrent tasks, for cost effectiveness.
+## Eg. using a smaller cylinder if you know you will be disposing of it (Disposable Cylinder).

 1. **Disposable Cylinder:** A small, portable cylinder often used for residential and small-scale applications.
 It's typically used for one-time refrigerant additions.

 2. **Recovery Cylinder:** Designed for collecting and storing used refrigerants during servicing or recovery processes.
 It's used to safely store reclaimed refrigerant.